Comments about the book "Introduction to Special Relativity" by Wolgang Rindler.

 Consider we are performing a simulation of our solar system.
 What do we see on our TV screen?
 The answer is this depends on certain parameters.

-Now let us discuss a certain experiment implemented with a test program.
+Now let us discuss a certain experiment implemented as a simulation.

 Feedback